avutukuri01/RADAR/README.md

 https://radiologistai.netlify.app/

-# Video Explaining the how to use our application in clinicle setting
+# Video Demonstration: How to Use Our Application in a Clinical Setting

 https://tally.so/r/w7EXgZ